mrommel/Colony/README.md

 # Colony

 ## Todo
-- collect wood with axemann
-- add flag to every unit
-- add trade ship as neutral (current priate ship)
-- pirate ship with pirate flag indicator
+- unit with type flag indicator and tribe (also neutral)
-- add beach-se-sw-nw texture
 - add city screen
 - show collected coins in win dialog
 - add global player score
-- add new player input
-- add player switcher in options (logout)
+- add new player input / add player switcher in options (logout)
 - pirates gets 20 coins from you
-- fight against pirates
+- fight between units (pirates)
 - release scout for exploration
 - booster: wind, telescope - more sight, canon, yields, more time (clock), magnet (collect coins in area) - incl 'shop' and detail screen - find them on the map
-- make start position finder more generic - place more cities
-- neutral cities
 - shark: up+down copied from left+right
 - click on mini map should focus
+- move unit on longclick

+## Maybe
+- collect wood with axemann
+- add beach-se-sw-nw texture

 ## Bugs
 - [Defect] axeman can walk on the water